AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 ## Prediction Handling

-In other to produce predictions from our model, we must perform this operation:
+In order to produce predictions from our model, we must perform this operation:

 ```lua